 - Fan Dumb: In-universe, to the Dumpster.
 His attempt to imitate their caustic style earns him a Medal of Dishonor.

 - Freudian Excuse: Read between the lines in his comics and consider Tim's choice of barbs against him, and there's strong suggestions that Zane doesn't know who his father is and lives in poverty.
 He has a journal on his FLST, the source for and confirmation of Tim's insults.

 - Girlfriend in Canada: Hilariously, if one pays attention to the headband ID associated with his girlfriend's page, it's the same ID number as Zane's own page.
 That is, if the content of the page wasn't enough to give it away already.

 - Jerkass: Enough of one that he may end up banned.
 Nobody likes Zane.
-Even The Dumpster breaks their don't target people under 18 rule to call him out.
+Even The Dumpster breaks their "don't target people under 18" rule to call him out.
 Time does nothing to take the edge off, as he's still the same old Zane in the future.

 - Leitmotif: Often associated with "Nothing Left for Me" by fictional band Seepage.

-- Not So Different: From Corey.
+- Mirror Character: From Corey.
 Their treatment of each other is similarly cruel and puerile, they both try to pull the same Girlfriend in Canada trick, they both try to impress and later harass Tiff, and they both sour on SquisherZ for the same reason.

 - Sarcasm-Blind: Proudly displays his Medal of Dishonor from the Dumpster.
 Later on in Act 2, he attempts to claim that he knew it was a trick, despite all evidence proving otherwise.